Table of Contents

 Sideroblastic anemia due to congenital defects or acquired causes

-Lastly, the myelodysplastic syndrome may result in sideroblastic anemia.
+Lastly, myelodysplastic syndrome may result in sideroblastic anemia.
 The bone marrow shows abnormal erythroid hyperplasia with poorly hemoglobinized cytoplasm, also found in folate deficiency.

 |Acquired causes||Congenital causes|